Being on the receiving end of a bad presentation is akin to the feelings associated with breaking a bone in your body.

 – The presenter is reading in their presentation

 When you X ray your presentation make sure you scan every fact, statement and image for relevance and impact.
-If it’s not new to them then it’s nothing more than ‘noise’.
+If it’s not new to them or so significant that its worth reminding them, it’s nothing more than ‘noise’.

 Never let your audience leave the meeting room without absolute clarity of what you want them to do having next have sat listening patiently to you for the last 20 minutes.